wojtkowiak/meteor-desktop/README.md

 ## Contribution

 PRs are always welcome and encouraged.
-If you will need help at any stage of preparing a PR just file an issue.
-It is also good to file a feature request issue before you will start working to discuss the need and implementation approach.
+If you need help at any stage of preparing a PR, just file an issue.
+It is also good, to file a feature request issue before you start working to discuss the need and implementation approach.

 Currently this package does not work when linked with `npm link`.
 To set up your dev environment